kerber/DashScanner/README.md

 ```

 For the webservice side, set up [Node-Red](http://nodered.org) with an "HTTP In" node with Method:POST and URL:/dash.
 You can then use this node to trigger a wide variety of different functionality and services.

+Originally, I wrote a Node-Red node to handle the ARP capture directly.
+I didn't like runnin my entire Node-Red service as root, though, so I moved the functionality to it's own service.

+This project is inspired heavily by [Ted Benson's](https://twitter.com/edwardbenson) [excellent post on triggering on Dash ARP packets](https://medium.com/@edwardbenson/how-i-hacked-amazon-s-5-wifi-button-to-track-baby-data-794214b0bdd8).